 Amazon Glue automates much of the effort required for data integration.
 Amazon Glue crawls your data sources, identifies data formats, and suggests schemas to store your data.
 It automatically generates the code to run your data transformations and loading processes.
 You can use Amazon Glue to easily run and manage thousands of ETL jobs or to combine and replicate data across multiple data stores using SQL.

-Amazon Glue is serverless.
-There is no infrastructure to provision or manage.
-Amazon Glue handles provisioning, configuration, and scaling of the resources required to run your ETL jobs on a fully managed, scale-out Apache Spark environment.
-You pay only for the resources used while your jobs are running.
+Amazon Glue runs in a serverless environment.
+There is no infrastructure to manage, and Amazon Glue provisions, configures, and scales the resources required to run your data integration jobs.
+You pay only for the resources your jobs use while running.

-You can use the Amazon Glue Data Catalog to quickly discover and search across multiple Amazon Web Services data sets without moving the data.
-Once the data is cataloged, it is immediately available for search and query using Amazon EMR, and Amazon Redshift Spectrum.
+You can use the Amazon Glue Data Catalog to quickly discover and search across multiple Amazon data sets without moving the data.
+Once the data is cataloged, it is immediately available for search and query using Amazon Athena, Amazon EMR, and Amazon Redshift Spectrum.